ali-ghorbani-k/Credit-Risk-Management/README.md

     4. __installments_payments__ : This table includes repayment history for the previously disbursed credits related to the loans in Home Credit database.

+Description of all the columns in all tables will be found in the above provided link.